-- A. The permittee is authorized to discharge stormwater associated with industrial activity from its site, alone or in combination with authorized non-stormwater discharges, through the outfalls identified in the NOI submitted for coverage under this General Permit. - B. The permittee is authorized to discharge the following non-stormwater discharges under this General Permit: - Discharges from emergency/unplanned fire-fighting activities; - Potable water including water line flushings, fire suppression system flushings, and fire hydrant flushings - that does not contain measurable concentrations of Total Residual Chlorine (TRC), and where appropriate control measures are implemented to minimize discharges of mobilized solids and other pollutants (e.g., filtration, detention, settlement); - Uncontaminated condensate from air conditioners, coolers/chillers, and other compressors (if treatment through an oil/water separator is provided) and from the outside storage of refrigerated gases or liquids; - Irrigation drainage; - Landscape water if such water does not contain pesticides, herbicides or fertilizers; - Pavement wash waters, other than wash waters used on newly sealed pavement, where: no detergents or hazardous cleaning products are used; the wash waters do not come into contact with oil and grease deposits, sources of pollutants associated with industrial activities, or any other toxic or hazardous materials; and appropriate control measures are implemented to minimize discharges of mobilized solids and other pollutants (e.g., filtration, detention, settlement); - Routine external building washdown / power wash water that does not contain detergents or hazardous cleaning products (e.g., those containing bleach, hydrofluoric acid, muriatic acid, sodium hydroxide, nonylphenols) and where appropriate control measures are implemented to minimize discharges of mobilized solids and other pollutants (e.g., filtration, detention, settlement); - Uncontaminated ground water or spring water; - Foundation or footing drains where flows are not contaminated with process materials; and - Incidental windblown mist from cooling towers that collects on rooftops or adjacent portions of a facility, but not intentional discharges from the cooling tower.
+- A. The permittee is authorized to discharge stormwater associated with industrial activity from its site, alone or in combination with authorized non-stormwater discharges, through the outfalls identified in the NOI submitted for coverage under this General Permit. - B. The permittee is authorized to discharge the following non-stormwater discharges under this General Permit: - Discharges from emergency/unplanned fire-fighting activities; - Potable water, including water line flushings and fire hydrant flushings, that do not contain measurable concentrations of Total Residual Chlorine (TRC); - Uncontaminated condensate from air conditioners, coolers/chillers, and other compressors (if treatment through an oil/water separator is provided) and from the outside storage of refrigerated gases or liquids; - Irrigation drainage; - Landscape water if such water does not contain pesticides, herbicides or fertilizers; - Pavement wash waters where no detergents or hazardous cleaning products are used, and the wash waters do not come into contact with oil and grease deposits, sources of pollutants associated with industrial activities, or any other toxic or hazardous materials; - Routine external building washdown / power wash water that does not use detergents or hazardous cleaning products (e.g., those containing bleach, hydrofluoric acid, muriatic acid, sodium hydroxide, nonylphenols); - Uncontaminated ground water or spring water; - Foundation or footing drains where flows are not contaminated with process materials; and - Incidental windblown mist from cooling towers that collects on rooftops or adjacent portions of a facility, but not intentional discharges from the cooling tower.

-The permittee is also authorized to discharge sector-specific non-stormwater discharges identified in the appropriate appendix(ces) of this General Permit, if applicable.
+The permittee is also authorized to discharge sector-specific non-stormwater discharges identified in the appropriate appendix of this General Permit, if applicable.
 Collectively, these types of discharges are "authorized non-stormwater discharges."

-- C. The approval herein given is specifically made contingent upon the permittee acquiring all necessary property rights by easement or otherwise, providing for the satisfactory construction, operation, maintenance or replacement of all structures associated with the herein approved discharge in, along, or across private property, with full rights of ingress, egress and regress. - D. The permittee shall handle, recycle and/or dispose of collected screenings, slurries, sludges, and other solids generated in the course of treatment or control of stormwater runoff in compliance with state and federal law, including the Solid Waste Management Act (35 P.S. §§ 6018.101, et seq.), 25 Pa.
-Code Chapters 271-285 (relating to municipal waste), 287-299 (relating to residual waste), Chapters 261a, 262a, 263a, and 270a (related to identification of hazardous waste, requirements for generators and transporters, and hazardous waste, requirements for generators and transporters, and hazardous waste permit programs), federal regulation 40 CFR Part 257, The Clean Streams Law, and the Federal Clean Water Act, and in a manner such as to prevent any pollutant from such materials from adversely affecting the environment.
+- C. The approval herein given is specifically made contingent upon the permittee acquiring all necessary property rights by easement or otherwise, providing for the satisfactory construction, operation, maintenance or replacement of all structures associated with the herein approved discharge in, along, or across private property, with full rights of ingress, egress and regress. - D. The permittee shall handle, recycle and/or dispose of collected screenings, slurries, sludges, and other solids shall be handled, recycled and/or disposed of in compliance with state and federal law, including the Solid Waste Management Act (35 P.S. §§ 6018.101 6018.1003), 25 Pa.
+Code Chapters 287, 288, 289, 291, 295, 297, and 299 (relating to requirements for landfilling, impoundments, land application, composting, processing, and storage of residual waste), Chapters 261a, 262a, 263a, and 270a (related to identification of hazardous waste, requirements for generators and transporters, and hazardous waste, requirements for generators and transporters, and hazardous waste permit programs), federal regulation 40 CFR Part 257, The Clean Streams Law, and the Federal Clean Water Act.

-The permittee is responsible to obtain or assure that contracted agents have all necessary permits and approvals for the handling, storage, transport, and disposal of solid waste materials generated as a result of stormwater management and/or treatment.
+The permittee is responsible to obtain or assure that contracted agents have all necessary permits and approvals for the handling, storage, transport and disposal of solid waste materials generated as a result of stormwater management and/or treatment.